structured-query-language/structured-query-language.github.io/correlated-pattern-definitions-and-MATCH_RECOGNIZE.md

 # Correlated pattern definitions and Snowflake's MATCH_RECOGNIZE

+`MATCH_RECOGNIZE` is a powerful SQL clause that can be used to find patterns in data.

-I had a need to find out when a Customer changed for an Order and was reverted back.
-The Order could be assigned to several different Customer before being reverted back to the original Customer.
+We will use `MATCH_RECOGNIZE` to find the Orders where the Customer assignment changed and was reverted back.
+The Order can be assigned to several different Customer before being reverted back to the Original Customer.
 Here is the raw data:

 | ORDER_NUM | CUSTOMER | LOAD_DATE               |
 |-----------|----------|-------------------------|